dominik-stumpf/portfolio/static/weblogs-md/EKggUXuw.md

 />
 ```

-This tells the browser that you prioritize this font, and after this just create your `@font-face` declaration like you normally would in your css:
+This tells the browser that you prioritize this font, and after this just create your `@font-face` declaration like you normally would in your CSS:

 ```css
 @font-face {